dedypurnama712/test/README.md

 4. Restart the container.
 5. Perform a health check.
 6. If the health check succeeds, deployment is successful.
+7. If copying or restarting fails, restore the backup and restart the container.
-7. If deployment fails, restore the previous binary.
+8. If the health check fails, restore the backup, restart the container, and verify that the previous version is healthy.
-8. Restart the container.
-9. Perform another health check to verify rollback.

 ## Deploy Manually